 Ablation Study In Tab.
-4 we show the effect of different loss combinations on our model performance on the Vaihingen benchmark.
+6 we show the effect of different loss combinations on our model performance on the Vaihingen benchmark.
 The compound loss \mathcal{L} is better than its derivatives.
 Each the ballooning loss improves performance over not using auxiliary losses at all, while the curvature loss by itself does not.
-We note that even without no auxiliary loss, with a single straightforward loss term, our method outperforms the state of the art.
+We note that even without the auxiliary losses, with a single straightforward loss term, our method outperforms the state of the art.